afseruddin/afseruddin/README.md

-Hi, I’m Afser and detail-oriented Data Scientist with a robust academic foundation in data analytics and a passion for solving complex problems through data-driven insights.
+Hi, I’m Afser.
+I'm a detail-oriented Data Scientist with a robust academic foundation in data analytics and a passion for solving complex problems through data-driven insights.
 I'm proficient in R, Python and adept at data visualization, dedicated to translating complex data into actionable solutions.